 Club Treasurer & Instructor: Wullie Allan, 1st Dan

-Other qualified instructors include: Mary-Jane Marvesley (1st Kyu) and Andrew Manson (1st Kyu).
+Club Instructor: Mary-Jane Manson (1st Dan) and Andrew Manson (1st Dan)

 The University of Aberdeen Aikido Club

 The Aberdeen University Aikido Club is exclusively for students, staff and alumni of The University of Aberdeen.
-We train on Wednesdays (20.30-22.00) and Saturdays (11.00-13.30) at The Aberdeen Sports Village during term-time only i.e. not over examination periods or holidays.
+We train on Wednesdays (20.00-22.00) and Saturdays (11.00-13.00) at The King’s Pavilion during term-time only i.e. not over examination periods or holidays.

-The University Club is organised and managed by the following club officers:
+The University Club is organised and managed by an elected committee and the following club officers:

-We have no stylistic affiliation but we are a part of a fraternity of like-minded dojo who train for similar goals and we're a part of the larger ADL association which allows us to maintain a degree of technical quality.
+We have no stylistic affiliation but we are support members of Aikido Shimbokukai and we're a part of the ADL association which allows us to maintain a degree of technical quality.

 Our previous heritage was that of Ki-Aikido and then Aikido Yuishinkai (see club history below).
 Nowadays, a main technical influence of our dojo comes by way of Hiroshi Ikeda Sensei (of Boulder Aikikai) although we purposefully seek out any and all teachers who can bring us closer to understanding O-Sensei's "Aiki".